 Managed charging programs provide incentives to customers who adjust or permit their utility to adjust the timing of their EV charging.
-Managed charging helps minimize energy consumption during times of peak demand, or stress, on the utility grid.
+Managed charging helps minimize energy consumption during times of peak demand (the on-peak period), or stress, on the electric grid.
 In doing so, the utilities encourage more efficient use of the electrical grid, which reduces our region's electricity cost.
-Presently, managed charging functions in two ways: through demand response events and off-peak charging.